 In fall 2021, CEPAL co-partnered with BAS on a project proposal for the creation and testing of Parents’ Coaching Circles for Young Students in the camps.

-Thaki, or “smart” in Arabic, Thaki is a social impact non-profit, non-sectarian, non-political association founded in 2015.
-It operates on a donation model for second-hand laptops mostly, but tablets and projectors as well.
+Thaki, or “smart” in Arabic, is a social impact NGO founded in 2015.
+Thaki operates on a donation model for second-hand laptops mostly, but tablets and projectors as well.
 It targets corporate and institutional donors who typically have a two or three-year retirement policy on their laptops.
-It requires that these devices possess chargers, be fully functional, and have a remaining lifespan of at least three-years.
-Due to the power unavailability and internet connectivity issues in Lebanon, Thaki puts both open-source and proprietary e-learning educational content onto these laptops, in Arabic and English.
-Their recipient partners primarily are NGOs who operate in vulnerable communities, such as ANERA, Teach for Lebanon, or ULYP.
+It requires that these devices possess chargers, be fully functional, and have a remaining lifespan of at least three years.
+Due to the power unavailability and internet connectivity issues in Lebanon, Thaki loads both open-source and proprietary e-learning educational content onto these laptops, in Arabic and English.
+Their recipient partners primarily are NGOs who operate in vulnerable communities such as ANERA, Teach for Lebanon, or ULYP.
 Thaki’s laptop education content has a strong focus on the SDGs, including SDGs 4 (Quality Education) and 5 (Gender Equality).
 Their work stems from a deep belief that education is the pathway towards gender equality.
 Last year, Thaki was a successful applicant in MIT’s Learning for Girls and Women challenge.

 In fall 2021, CEPAL also co-partnered with Thaki on a funding proposal for the creation and testing of Parents’ Coaching Circles for Young Students in the camps.